prisma/prisma/docs/core/generators/photonjs.md

 Therefore, when deploying your Photon-based application to production, you need to ensure that you're specifying the right _compilation target_ for the binary.

-> **ATTENTION**: The `target` field on the `generator` block is not yet implemented.
-You can track the progress of the implementation [on GitHub](https://github.com/prisma/prisma2/issues/97).
-You can also check ou the [specification](https://github.com/prisma/specs/tree/master/binary-workflows) for more details.
+You can read more about the `platforms` field in the [specification](https://github.com/prisma/specs/tree/master/binary-workflows)

 ## Example